0xAX/asm/content/asm_5.md

 ## Useful standard macros

-Besides the self-written macros, NASM provides rich set of already pre-defined macros and directives.
-In this section we will see some them.
+Besides the self-written macros, NASM provides a rich set of pre-defined macros and directives.
+In this section, we will see some of them.

 ### %include directive

 We can include another assembly file into our file and jump to the labels defined in it, or call procedures defined there.
-The usage is pretty trivial, just specify the name of the assembly file you want to include:
+The usage is pretty trivial - just specify the name of the assembly file you want to include:

 ```assembly
 %include "helpers.asm"